hdub-tech/bitwarden-directory-connector-containers/docs/managing-secrets.md

    <!-- markdownlint-disable-next-line no-space-in-code -->
 2. Set your secrets by running ` export VARIABLE="VALUE"` (WITH A LEADING SPACE!) or setting them in your CI tool.
-The following chart explains which variables are required, when and points out if there are any quirks.
+The following table explains which variables are required and when, and points out if there are any quirks.
 All these variable names must be exact.

    | Variable | Type | Export if running... | Notes |